Assyrian NetworkAssyrian Network

 Foundation of Faith

-One of the first Christian nations since the 1st century AD
+Home to one of the world's oldest continuous Christian communities, dating to the 1st century AD

 Mar Tomas Church in Urmia, Iran